Universal Studios Hollywood’s 2019 Halloween Horror Nights features an intriguing and ambitious line up of mazes.

 KILLER KLOWNZ FROM OUTER SPACE

 The first haunt maze we ever went in had a clown theme, and it’s a haunt standard that will never cease to exist.
 So why not do it a little differently and incorporate one of the most bizarre and campy horror movies of all time?
-With a lot of fan requests and speculation over the years, the Big Top Space Ship will finally touch down at HHN.
-Once inside, “Guests will be lured by the sweet smell of cotton candy and ice-cream and find themselves face-to-face with the crazed klowns and their sinister, side-splitting antics, as they witness diabolical klowns making cotton candy cocoons from unsuspecting victims and will realize the joke’s on them as they are next to become the gooey snack.”
+With a lot of fan requests and speculation over the years, the Big Top Space Ship has finally touch down at HHN.

 FRANKENSTEIN MEETS THE WOLFMAN